xytovl/steam-runtime-tools/bin/launch-client.md

-If **steam-runtime-launcher-service**(1) was run as a wrapper around a command (for example as **steam-runtime-launcher-service --bus-name=... -- my-game**), and the initial process of the wrapped command is still running, then this variable is set to its process ID (for example, the process ID of **my-game**).
+If **steam-runtime-launcher-service**(1) was run as a wrapper around a command (for example as `steam-runtime-launcher-service --bus-name=... -- my-game`), and the initial process of the wrapped command is still running, then this variable is set to its process ID (for example, the process ID of **my-game**).
 Otherwise, this variable is cleared.
-The environment options shown above will override this behaviour.
+[The environment options shown above][ENVIRONMENT OPTIONS] will override this behaviour.

 </dd>
 <dt>